uccser/cs-unplugged/csunplugged/topics/content/en/image-representation/unit-plan/unit-plan.md

 ## Real world implications

-{comment Check conventions around using numerals vs words}
+The way images are digitally repersented effects how they are displayed, created, stored, and manipulated.
 The more bits we use to store the colour of a pixel, the more different colours we can make.
 If we use one bit to store the colour of a pixel then we only have two options for what that colour can be (remember, with one bit we can represent two different values only, because we can only use 0 or 1).
-If we use 8 bits (or 1 byte) then we can represent 256 different colours instead, which
+If we use 8 bits (or 1 byte) then we can display 256 different colours instead, and if we use 24 bits (3 bytes) then we can display over 16 million different colours, which is more than the human eye can see!

-- Screen resolutions

-- File sizes and image quality

-- Image processing time.
-Need better hardware to run newer games, streaming quality, matters a lot for creators and artists.
+However, using more bits to represent a colour will increase the size of an image file, which means it will take up more space in memory and take longer for a computer to process.
+Filmakers have to use powerful computers and store large amounts of data when they are editing their videos, otherwise it would take them far too long to do this or they would have to decrease the quality of their films.
+This is also why old computers can't always run newer games, the older computers simply can't process the game graphics quickly enough to display them.

+For some types of images there are ways we can {glossary-link term="compress"}compress{glossary-link end} them.
+This means we can decrease the size of the image files without losing, or only losing a small amount of, quality and information.
+Image compression algorithms allow us to store, process, transmit, and create images more quickly.

+{comment Check conventions around using numerals vs words}